Aldborough Hatch, Redbridge

 Aldborough Hall Farm

 Aldborough ward has a culturally diverse population.
-Fractionally over 50 per cent of residents are Christians and the main religious minorities are Jews and Hindus.
+Thirty-five per cent of residents are Christians (a huge drop from 50 per cent in 2001).
+Hinduism and Islam are the other principal religions here.

 Postcode area: Ilford, IG2